jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 statistical models that describe and predict the 2022 congressional midterm elections.
-This first entry, though, will present a few visualizations that draw insight into the effect of gerrymandering on our elections.
+This first entry, though, will present a few visualizations that draw insight into the effect of gerrymandering on elections in the early 2000s.

-Gerrymandering – the creation of voting districts whose geographies give one party an electoral advantage over the other (see this explanation) – has been a salient topic both in the political discussion and in our nation’s courts.
-Both political parties have utilized this tactic - it seems that the most recent round of redistricting has benefited the Democrats, but in previous decades the Republicans have tended to benefit more ().
+Gerrymandering – the creation of voting districts whose geographies give one party an electoral advantage over the other [see this explanation for more](https://www.washingtonpost.com/news/wonk/wp/2015/03/01/this-is-the-best-explanation-of-gerrymandering-you-will-ever-see/) – has been a salient topic both in the political discussion and in our nation’s courts.
+Both political parties have utilized this tactic - it seems that the most recent round of redistricting has [benefited the Democrats](https://www.vox.com/22961590/redistricting-gerrymandering-house-2022-midterms), but in previous decades the [Republicans have tended to benefit more](https://www.nbcnews.com/news/us-news/partisan-gerrymandering-has-benefited-gop-analysis-shows-n776436).
 To investigate the effects of gerrymandering, we can compare the vote share (the percent of votes that one party receives) to the seat share (the percent of seats in Congress that the party ends up holding) in an election.
-If a party receives more seats than votes, it has benefited from gerrymandering; if it receives fewer seats than votes, it has suffered from gerrymandering; and if the two percentages are roughly equal, then the electoral districts are roughly
+If a party receives (proportionally) more seats than votes, it has benefited from gerrymandering; if it receives fewer seats than votes, it has suffered from gerrymandering; and if the two percentages are roughly equal, then the electoral districts are roughly